gjingram/clang_tools/README.md

 Quick start
 -----------

 Running `pdm install` in the project root directory will install all package dependencies and ccm\_clang\_tools into `__pypackages__` located in the project root.
 This will make all the python tools available to any compatible python interpreter.
+Make sure that PEP 582 is [enabled globally](https://pdm.fming.dev/index.html#enable-pep-582-globally).

 To obtain a workable plugin, there are three options.